krisrs1128/miniLNM/README.md

     options(crayon.enabled = TRUE)

 miniLNM is a lightweight package for fitting and using logistic-normal multinomial models.
-It wraps a simple Stan script (see `inst/stan/` folder in the [source code](https://github.com/krisrs1128/miniLNM)) and defines an S4 class that makes it easy to specify, estimate, and draw samples from the fit.
+It wraps a simple ‘Stan’ script (see `inst/stan/` folder in the [source code](https://github.com/krisrs1128/miniLNM)) and defines an S4 class that makes it easy to specify, estimate, and draw samples from the fit.
 For example, you can use tidyselect syntax to